Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-01-Reconciler-Extensions.md

     if inner := cloudError.InnerError; inner != nil {
         code := to.String(inner.Code)
         if code == "Conflict" {
-            // For Redis, Conflict can be retried as it can occur because something doesn't yet exist result.Classification = CloudErrorRetryable
+            // For Azure Redis, Conflict errors may be retried, as they are
+            // returned when a required dependency is still being created result.Classification = CloudErrorRetryable
         }
     }